Minnesota Lt. Gov. Tina Smith appointed to Franken's Senate seat

 Smith, in a statement, said she was “resolved to do everything I can to move Minnesota forward" and would "be a fierce advocate in the United States Senate for economic opportunity and fairness for all Minnesotans."

-Franken, in his own statement, praised Smith as "a dedicated public servant who’s worked tirelessly on behalf of Minnesotans" and who "will make an excellent United States Senator."
+Franken, in a statement, praised Smith as "a dedicated public servant who’s worked tirelessly on behalf of Minnesotans" and who "will make an excellent United States senator."

-Smith, 59, was elected as the state’s lieutenant governor in 2014.
-She previously served as Dayton’s chief of staff.
-Earlier in her career, Smith worked as the chief of staff for the mayor of Minneapolis and the vice president of Planned Parenthood of Minnesota, North Dakota, South Dakota.
+Smith, 59, was elected lieutenant governor in 2014.
+She previously served as Dayton’s chief of staff, and was the chief of staff for the mayor of Minneapolis and the vice president of Planned Parenthood of Minnesota, North Dakota and South Dakota.

-Smith will resign as lieutenant governor and will be sworn into the Senate after Franken formally steps down.
-Last week, Franken, facing a string of sexual misconduct allegations and mounting pressure from fellow Democrats, announced he would be resigning “in the coming” weeks, but has not yet disclosed exactly when he will leave.
+Smith will resign as lieutenant governor and be sworn into the Senate after Franken formally steps down.
+Last week, Franken, facing a string of sexual misconduct allegations and mounting pressure from fellow Democrats, announced he would be resigning “in the coming” weeks, but has not yet disclosed exactly when.

 On Wednesday morning, shortly after Dayton’s announcement, at least one prominent Minnesota Democrat, Rep. Keith Ellison, said he would sit the race out and support Smith in November.